czim/laravel-service/README.md

 To sensibly use this, convert it to an array using the `DomObjectToArrayConverter`.
 This means that when rebinding or injecting one of these, treat them as a pair.

+Note that the DOMDocument method is slower and uses significantly more memory.
+If you have no specific reason to use this, stick to the default.

 ## Contributing